khanhluongds/khanhluongblog2/site/content/products/_index.md

 title: Our Coffee
 type: products
 image: /img/products-jumbotron.jpg
-heading: What we offer
+heading: What we offer  aaa
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  Khanh Luong Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.